Burzum

 Det som engang var (1993)

-Det som engang var was recorded in Grieghallen in April 1992, shortly after the release of the self-titled debut.
-Like that album, it was produced by Count Grishnackh and Pytten.
-Though initially intended as the second official Burzum release, its release was delayed until August 1993, and the Aske E.P. ended up coming out first.
-By this point, Grishnackh had a falling out with Euronymous and decided to start his own label, Cymophane Productions.
-If he couldn’t rely on others, he would handle things himself and ensure they were done right.
-In interviews from early 1993, he expressed frustration over the delay, worried the album would be outdated by the time it was released.
-But the truth is, Det som engang var was far ahead of anything else in the scene at the time.
+Det som engang var was recorded in Grieghallen, in April 1992, not long after the release of the self-titled debut.
+Like that album, this was produced by Count Grishnackh and Pytten.
+Its release was delayed until August 1993.
+Originally intended to be the second official Burzum recording, the Aske E.P. was mistakenly put out before this.
+It was by this point that the Count had a falling out with owner of DSP, Euronymous, and decided to start his own label, Cymophane Productions.
+If he could not rely on others, he would take matters into his own hands and see to it that things would be done properly.

 (8 Sept.
 2008)